 Duties include maintenance of the state inventory of approximately 188 breath testing instruments, certification of approximately 3,800 breath test operators, and conducting approximately 40 breath test operator certification courses per year.
 Additionally, the Board also provides expert testimony as needed in contested criminal, civil, and administrative breath test cases.
 The rules of Title 40 in the Oklahoma Administrative Code have been adopted to comply with the provisions of the Administrative Procedures Act, 75 O.S., Sections 302, 305, and 307.
 They concern and control the organization, powers, duties, operations, and procedures of the Board with respect to its administration, rule-making, individual proceedings, and other activities.

 Functions of the Board

-Approve, maintain, and/or regulate devices, equipment and other items used for or involved in tests for alcohol and other intoxicating substances under the provisions of 47 O.S., Sections 751-761 and 3 O.S., Section 303 and 63 O.S., Section 4210A.
+Approve, maintain, and/or regulate devices, equipment, programs and other items used for or involved in tests for alcohol and other intoxicating substances under the provisions of 47 O.S., Sections 751-761 and 3 O.S., Section 303 and 63 O.S., Section 4210A.

-- Ensure, through the rules adopted by the Board of Tests for Alcohol and Drug Influence, the collection and analysis of a person's blood, breath, saliva or urine is performed in such manner as to be considered valid and admissible in evidence.
+- Ensure, through the rules adopted by the Board of Tests for Alcohol and Drug Influence, the collection and analysis of a person's blood, breath or saliva is performed in such manner as to be considered valid and admissible in evidence.

 - Establish the qualifications and requirements for personnel qualified to collect specimens of breath from human subjects for the determination of the alcohol concentration thereof, by direct or delayed analysis and provide the training necessary to meet those minimum standards set by state statute and the Board.